-The development shall respect environmental stewardship consistent with the goals of the western communities.
-Because the proposed amendment enhances the infill development on property, which today contains no natural environmental features, it reflects environmentally sound land use planning by directing growth away from environmentally sensitive areas.
+The development shall respect environmental stewardship consistent with the goals of the Central Western Communities.
+Because As the proposed amendment site enhances the infill development on property, which today contains no natural environmental features, it reflects environmentally sound land use planning by directing growth away from environmentally sensitive areas.
 In addition, large open space areas and water features provide an opportunity for significant environmental enhancement where today no such features exist.
 There are no native and natural habitat features on the property.
 However, through the development of the site, a large amount of vegetation, lakes, and other natural features will be created.